 She also wrote: "My phoebe who raised two broods last year in a nest that she built over a wren box under the eaves of my office, returned this season and is now feeding her second brood."(2)

-During the Summer she would add eleven new species to the Garden.
+During the summer she added eleven new species to the Garden.
 All native, but not all sourced locally.
-All but one are found in the state, although several were introduction.
-Detail on new plants.
+All but one are found in the state, although several were introductions after settlement.
 She also recorded planting 10 other species, many of which are still in the Garden.
-The new plants are listed after the 'Autumn' section below.
+The new plants are listed after the autumn section below.

 It had been her practice since 1910, to have a display about the Wild Garden at the Minnesota State Fair.
 She would spend a week at the fair and then bring back the plants from her display to re-plant in the Garden.
 She definitely had a display in 1916, but we are not sure if the State Fair exhibit ended that year or if she was there in 1917 and made no notes about it.
 A gap in log dates indicates she may have been there.

-During the Autumn she would add five new species to the Garden, all from Minnesota sources but three are suspect as to what she added because the 3 she reported have never been found in the state.
+During the autumn she added five new species to the Garden, all from Minnesota sources but three are suspect as to what she added because the three she reported have never been found in the state.
 Detail on new plants are listed below.
 She also recorded planting over 30 other species, many of which are still in the Garden.

-On Oct.
-9 she made this note: “continuing blueing east hillside”.
+On October 9 she made this note: “continuing blueing east hillside.”
 This was in reference to planting many blue flowered asters: 51 Aster laevis (Smooth Aster) 63 Aster azureus (Sky-blue Aster) on that day, and 51 the day before.
 Eloise always planted asters in the fall, sometimes in great quantities.
 Undoubtedly, they may have been short lived and needed to be replaced frequently.

-Occasionally she would report on mushrooms in the Garden, such as this note:
+Occasionally she reported on mushrooms in the Garden, such as this note:

-"Oct.
-3 Found one more small Clavatia gigantea, making 15 this season, only 6 being of medium size - about 2 lbs 10 oz on ave."
+October 3 Found one more small Clavatia gigantea, making 15 this season, only 6 being of medium size - about 2 lbs 10 oz on ave.